Last Updated on November 15, 2022

 - Refreshing Theme

 Balancing a worker placement game is no small feat but the creators of Viticulture have managed to do it well.
-You won’t be burdened by dozens of choices you can make during your turn — instead, there’s always a few meaningful options you can take.
+You won’t be burdened by dozens of choices you can make during your turn — instead, there are always a few meaningful options you can take.

 I’m not a difficult person to satisfy when it comes to game components — as long as they don’t chip or tear.
 However, I’m a sucker for wooden components and Viticulture has them in dozens.
 It delivers a complete product with nothing to really criticize.